 As a content marketer, you need to maintain a steady stream of fresh, reliable content that’s targeted to your audience at each point of the buyer’s journey.
 What you might not have discovered yet is the busy content marketer’s secret: Keeping your content production process organized is essential to ensuring that content continues to arrive on time and within budget.

 Diving into the process of creating a content calendar from scratch can be overwhelming.
 That’s especially true if you’re managing a team of more than a few freelance or in-house creatives.
 In fact, the bigger your team and the more narrowly functions are sliced between them, the more complex your calendar can get.
-How can you create a workable process to track your team’s content production efforts without getting overwhelmed?#ContentMarketers need a viable working #ContentCalendar, yet the process of creating one from scratch can be complex & even overwhelming.
-Try this instead.
-Click To Tweet
+How can you create a workable process to track your team’s content production efforts without getting overwhelmed?

-Before you do anything else, decide: What do you need to see in your content calendar?
+Before you do anything else, decide on what you want to see in your content calendar.
 Your specific needs will inform how you create the calendar, so it’s a good idea to at least start outlining a strategy before you start analyzing examples from other brands.

 The specific fields or components of your calendar depend wholly on your strategy.
 Generally, however, you’ll want to address the following four questions: